vmasrani/blog_corpus/README.md

 - Install the dependencies with 'pip2 install -r requirements.txt'
 - Run 'python get_data.py'

+Posts were manually tagged as either 'good', 'bad', or 'questionable', based on how much of the post contained writing by the blogger.
+Some posts, for example, contained mainly images, quotes, or letters from readers, and were therefore tagged as 'bad'.
+Tags are stored in the filters directory and are current up to April 4th, 2017.

 Python2.\* is required (Tested on Python 2.7.1)

 If you use this corpus please cite: